 Once OCR extracts text, the data can support machine learning tools.
 Funders can use this to automate income-to-debt checks, detect missing fields, or flag unusual entries in loan applications.

-OCR also simplifies risk checks by making financial data more accessible.
+OCR tools also simplify risk checks by making financial data within scanned or digital documents more accessible.
 A credit analyst can scan a borrower’s tax returns or bank statements and instantly work with the editable text.

 Once digitized, the extracted data can feed into credit scoring models that calculate debt ratios and repayment capacity.